fin-hypergrid/core/README.md

 Essential documentation and examples will be added to this page in the near future.

-We are also maintaining [online API documentation](http://openfin.github.io/fin-hypergrid/doc/Hypergrid.html) for all public objects and modules - this documentation is necessarily a on-going work-in-progress
+We are also maintaining [online API documentation](http://openfin.github.io/fin-hypergrid/doc/Hypergrid.html) for all public objects and modules.
+This documentation is necessarily a on-going work-in-progress.

 (Cell editor information can be found [here](http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-editors.html).)

 (Cell Rendering information can be found [here](http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-renderer.html).)

-Hypergrid global configurations can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html).
-Use it for modifying various hypergrid features and property defaults.
+Hypergrid global configurations can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html) Use it for modifying various hypergrid features and property defaults